Twin blasts in Jerusalem kill one in suspected Palestinian attack | Law-Order

 Two bombs exploded at bus stops on Jerusalem's outskirts on Wednesday, killing a 16-year-old boy and wounding at least 14 other people, in what appeared to be an attack by Palestinian militants, Israeli authorities said.

-"There has not been such a coordinated attack in Jerusalem for many years," police spokesman Eli Levi told Israeli Army Radio.
-Army Radio said the explosive devices were hidden in bags and were packed with nails to maximise the impact.
-Kan Radio said they appear to have been detonated from afar by mobile phone.
+The devices were hidden in bags, packed with nails and appeared to have been detonated remotely by mobile phone, Israeli public broadcaster Kan Radio said.
+Security camera footage showed the moment of the first explosion with a sudden cloud of smoke billowing from the bus stop.
+Television showed debris strewn around the site, cordoned off by emergency services.

-Security camera footage aired by N12 news showed the moment of the first explosion with a sudden cloud of smoke billowing from the bus stop.
-Television showed debris strewn around the site, which was cordoned off by emergency services.
-Israel's ambulance service said 12 people had been taken to hospital from the first blast and three people were wounded in the second explosion.
-One of the wounded, a 16-year-old, died in hospital, the Shaare Zedek Medical Center said.
+Ambulance services said 12 people were taken to hospital from the first blast and three were wounded in the second.
+A 16-year-old Canadian-Israeli national died in hospital.
+The United Nations, the European Union and United States condemned the attacks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)